Choosing a Greyhound

 Picking The Perfect Greyhound For You

 We are committed to finding the right greyhound for your family.
 Here are some things to consider when choosing a dog.
 NOTE: Most of the information below has become mostly obsolete since most of the racetracks closed at the end of 2020.
 We no longer have numbers of greyhounds for you to pick from.
-Greyhounds are no a very rare breed and we don't know when or if we will get any more.
+Greyhounds are now a very rare breed and we rarely have many to choose from.

 Greyhound Adoption MilitaryListen To Your Adoption Rep!
 We have been matching people with greyhounds for years.
 Your adoption rep will do their best to find the right dog for you based on what you tell them and what they have observed when meeting your family and pets.
 Our adoption reps will tell you the good and the bad about each dog.
 We believe it is better to be honest about a dog's behavior (good and bad) upfront so we don't get it returned to us later because of it.